open-telemetry/opentelemetry.io/README.md

 command.
 The file is initialized from the blog-post starter under [archetypes](archetypes).
 Once your post is ready, submit it through a [pull request][pr].

+### Using the Github UI

+* Open the [blog post template for editing][]
+* Update the file name at the top: replace `blog.md` with `../content/en/blog/2022/file-name-for-your-blog-post.md`
+* Start editing the markdown file
+* Once your post is ready click on `Propose changes` at the bottom.

 ## Contributing